 In most places, Turkish people are used to tourists entering mosques and are happy to let you explore their faith.

 Women wearing a scarf is seen as a sign of respect rather than a strictly observed religious rule.
 A scarf wrapped around your head will fulfill basic hijab rules to enter a mosque.

 Turkish women do not close their faces in their hijab style.

 Most mosques allow regular tourist visitors to borrow scarves free of charge.
 However, if you are planning to do a lot of religious and cultural exploration in Turkey, I recommend carrying a scarf with you.

 At regular restaurants, the dress code is more formal, and smart casual is the norm.

 Men and women are both expected to dress in more casual clothes.
-Jeans, a t-shirt, or a regular shirt are adequate for most restaurants, nothing fancy like suits or ties are required.
+For most restaurants, jeans, a t-shirt, or a regular shirt are adequate.
+Nothing fancy like suits or ties are required.

 The dress code really depends on where you are dining.
-Around Sultanahmet or in a beach town where all customers are tourists and no one cares what you wear.
+Around Sultanahmet or in a beach town where all customers are tourists, no one cares what you wear.

 - 23 Turkish Women’s Fashion Brands That Fit Every Lifestyle

-- 14 Best Turkish Men Clothing Brands that You Should Not Miss
+- 14 Best Turkish Men’s Clothing Brands That You Should Not Miss

 - 17 Famous Turkish Fashion Brands That You Can Shop Online